devpaul/TSDecorators-example/README.md

 ## A Quick Tour

+### /src/examples

+This directory has example usage and comments about decorators and metadata.
+Examples show how to use the four different decorators (class, method, parameter, and property), decorator factories used when parameters are passed in a decorator, and custom metadata usage.

-### /src
+### /src/patterns

-This folder has example usage and some explanation surrounding the various descriptors and metdata
+Includes examples of using decorators to facilitate mixins and dependency injection

 ### /tests/unit

-This folder has some unit tests illustrating how the different descriptors behave
+This directory has some unit tests illustrating how the different descriptors behave

 ## Notes
 As of version 4.2.0.beta1 `grunt-ts` doesn't yet have support for the experimentalDecorators flag